Linuxfabrik/lfops/roles/mailto_root/README.md

 # Ansible Role linuxfabrik.lfops.mailto_root

 This role enables relaying all mail that is sent to the root user (or other service accounts on the system) to an actual mail account.
-For example, the output of crontab is sent tho the configured address.
+For example, any output of crontab is sent tho the configured address if this role is applied to the system.

 Tested on